 There is a pricket stand in the St Mark’s/Lady Chapel where candles can be lit.
 This Chapel is currently used for the Wednesday evening BCP communion.

-We greatly value the children of our community and have strong links with Clerkenwell Parochial School, 4th Clerkenwell Guide group, and 1st Islington Scout group.
+We greatly value the children of our community and have strong links with Clerkenwell Parochial School, 4th Clerkenwell Guide group, and 1st Islington (Acorns) Scout Group.
 Children are encouraged to become servers, read lessons, assist as sidesmen, etc. and take a pride in being part of our community.